dragonsearch/DCASE-Task1/README.md

-# DCASE-Task1
+# DCASE-Task1-ELK
-DCASE Task 1 project.
+DCASE Task 1.
+ELK project.
 @dragonsearch @RodrigoJuanes

 # What exactly is this?

 This is the pytorch code for our experiments on the [DCASE Community Challenge for 2023](https://dcase.community/).
 Specifically on the [Task 1 Acoustic Scene Classification](https://dcase.community/challenge2023/).

-# Ok, but how can this be useful to me?
+# How can this be useful to me?

 I can see several options: